Laura Berlin: Modelling and early career

 Laura Berlin was discovered by a model agency as a teenager, by the age of 17, she was featured on the front page of the Italian edition of Elle.
 She studied acting at Anja Joos Management school, where she participated in many school theatre productions such as "Der Streit" and "Frühlingserwachen".
 She also took 2009 Workshop "Directing and Acting" with Petra Zieser (dffb), and 2010 "Acting for young talents" with Teresa Harder (Frank Betzelt Coaching).

 Acting

 In 2009, she played the main character in the Thomas Freundner film Schneewittchen ("Snow White") [2009], alongside: Sonja Kirchberger, Jaecki Schwarz, Martin Brambach and Jörg Schüttauf.
 She took the role of Charlotte Montrose in the films Ruby Red (2013), Sapphire Blue (2014) and Emerald Green (2016), inspired by Kerstin Gier's book series Ruby Red Trilogy.
 In 2016, she played the main role in the music video of Prinz Pi's song 1,40m.
 Moreover, she played the role of a bewildered ghost girl as a guest star in the series Binny and the Ghost (2016).

 In 2016, she has appeared as Jenny Hülshoff in the YouTube series Alles Liebe, Annette.

-Most recently, she stars as the unshakeable leader, Queen Emma in the new series Vikings: Valhalla directed by Jeb Stuart, airing on Netflix.
+Most recently, she stars as Queen Emma in the Netflix series Vikings: Valhalla directed by Jeb Stuart.